-Until recently, Olabe was a 400 year old abandoned farm on the wild Basque coast.
-New owners Joseba and Joanna Attard have a clear vision to breathe new life into these ancient stones, converting Olabe and the surrounding land into a vibrant cultural hub – a place to be used for conferences, retreats, camps, courses, rural skills workshops, glamping, creative events and community activities.
+Until recently, Olabe was a 500 year old abandoned farm on the wild Basque coast.
+New owners Joseba and Joanna Attard have a clear vision to breathe new life into these ancient stones, converting Olabe and the surrounding land into a vibrant Basque cultural hub – a place to be used for conferences, retreats, camps, courses, rural skills workshops, glamping, creative events and community activities.

 Olabe’s location is spectacular, nestled in an untouched, rural pocket of the Basque Country, where local language, culture and traditions are lovingly preserved by a friendly and hospitable community.

 Joseba and Joanna are driven by faith and have a unique ability to connect with people on a very natural level.
 They speak English, Basque, Spanish and French.
-During the first year at Olabe they (and their 6 year old daughter Nahia), have been living in a yurt and have welcomed more than 400 people from over 25 different countries around the world!
+During the first year at Olabe they (and their 9 year old daughter Nahia), have been living in a yurt and have welcomed more than 600 people from over 25 different countries around the world!
 Olabe is proving itself to be a magnet for many different people.

 Please consider supporting this very unique and innovative project, and be a part of cultivating a lasting legacy in the Basque Country.

-(“thank you and until we see you” in Basque)
+Eskerrik asko ta ikusi arte. (“thank you and until we see you” in Basque)

-Joseba & Joanna Attard (Olabe )
+Joseba & Joanna Attard (Olabe ) Rick Walker (Joy Ministries)

-GO – We plan to travel to Olabe in Basque Country for ten days in the Spring and Fall of 2018.
-Contact us if you are interested in experiencing Basque culture, work to restore a 400 year old Basque farm house and surf the waves of Bizkaia and Giputzkoa.
-(You are not required to be a surfer, just a willing heart and body to serve.)
-Musu bat (one kiss).
+GO – We plan to travel to Olabe in Basque Country for 14 days in the Fall of 2023 and the Summer of 2024.
+Contact us if you are interested in experiencing Basque culture and visiting Olabe.

 GIVE – Consider making a tax deductible donation below to help the project move forward.
-The need is $1000,000.